 Getting back to work after a positive drug test can be difficult, but following your treatment plan and avoiding a relapse will make the process smoother and more manageable.

-Most importantly, don't be afraid to ask for help when you need it.
-Many people are willing to help.
-Choose people who will surround you in these difficult moments and get all the motivation and encouragement you need.
+Most importantly, don’t be afraid to ask for help when you need it.
+Many people are willing to support you.
+Surround yourself with those who can encourage and motivate you during difficult times.